18 Reasons Everyone Should Marry a Nurse

 You might hear nurses joke that if you give them coffee, a marker and tape they will figure out a way to do their job.
 William Summer says it’s that resourceful attitude that drove his wife to build her own living room furniture and clean out a drawer of mice without flinching.

-The field of nursing has more demand than nurses to fill it and their average salary is $65,470 per year.
-You can rest easy knowing your spouse is in a secure field that will stay that way for years to come.
+You can rest easy knowing they are in a secure field that will probably stay that way for years to come.

 15. They know when to worry